yukikitayama/webapp-nextjs/articles/setup-pyspark-in-google-cloud.md

 But there is a way to control the cost to as small as possible.
 We can minimize the time that Dataproc cluster is running.
 Start the cluster when you want to submit Spark jobs, and end the cluster as soon as our Spark jobs are finished.

 In practice, Spark jobs should be running automatically, so we should use **Dataproc API** to in sequence start the Cluster, submit a Spark job, wait for the job to finish, and end the cluster.
 So the cost will be minimized.

+Also billed a little daily for the persistent disk of the cluster even if the cluster is off.

 ## Create Dataproc Cluster